kyungjae-lee/engineers-notebook/operating-systems/mutual-exclusion-semaphores-os-support.md

 ## Demonstration - Semaphores

 * Let's say a section of code (critical section) is protected by a semaphore of initial value 5.
 Then, first 5 processes (or threads) will each enter the critical section without any problem decrementing the semaphore value.
-From this point on, no new process is allowed to get in until and unless any one in the critical section comes out and signals.
+From this point on, no new process is allowed to get in until and unless any process in the critical section comes out and signals.
 The 6^th^ process, upon arrival, will see that the semaphore value is 0, and realize the critical section is already full.
 Decrementing the semaphore value, the 6^th^ process will move to the BLOCKED queue of the semaphore to wait for any process to come out of the critical section.
 (Any processes that arrive after the 6^th^ process will do the same and place themselves in the BLOCKED queue.).
 When a process comes out of the critical section, it will signal (increment the semaphore value by 1), and a process waiting in the BLOCKED queue, if any, will be moved to the READY queue so when it is dispatched it can enter the critical section.
 * Don't be confused about the semaphore value.
 Even if the value is less than 0 at certain point in time, some processes may be leaving and some may be entering the critical section.